-Last night, Kacey Musgraves won a total of four (4) GRAMMYs for Album of the Year for her latest album, Golden Hour, which she can add to her growing list of accomplishments.
+Last week, Kacey Musgraves won a total of four (4) GRAMMYs for Album of the Year for her latest album, Golden Hour, which she can add to her growing list of accomplishments.

 In addition, Kacey won awards for Best Country Song, Best Country Performance and Best Country Album.

 As before, I’ve been getting questions from people about my involvement with Kacey before she became famous.
 My close friends and family know some of the story, but not certain crazy details.

 The first thing to know is despite whatever is written in her official biography, Kacey had a long history of recordings before she moved to Nashville and signed with Universal Records.